The Electrostatic Ion Beam Trap : a mass spectrometer of infinite mass range

 \keywords{electrostatic trap, parametric resonance, stability parameter, hill's equation,mathieu equation, mass spectrometry, EIBT, stability map}

-Electrostatic Ion Beam Trap (EIBT) \cite{zhv97} are taking an important place in between very low-energy charged-particles storage devices, such as quadrupole and Penning traps \cite{MGW05} and high energy storage rings \cite{LAR1995}.
-With the ConeTrap \cite{SCJ2001}, electrostatic rings \cite{mol1997} and the Mini-Ring \cite{bmbt2008}, they form a new family of trap operating at energies of a few keV.
+Electrostatic Ion Beam Traps \cite{zhv97} are taking an important place in between very low-energy charged-particles storage devices, such as quadrupole and Penning traps \cite{MGW05} and high energy storage rings \cite{LAR1995}.
+With the ConeTrap \cite{SCJ2001}, electrostatic rings \cite{mol1997} and the Mini-Ring \cite{bmbt2008}, they form a new family of traps operating at energies of a few keV.
 They are used for atomic and molecular metastable-states studies, molecular fragmentation and photodissociation (see, e.g., \cite{ahz2004} for a review).
 Beyond providing trapping of energetic particles in a well defined direction, these traps have many interesting features: they are small, relatively inexpensive, easy to setup and operate and have a field-free region where ions move freely and where measurements can easily be performed.
 They can even be used as Time Of Flight (TOF) mass spectrometers \cite{sgp2002} or cooled at cryogenic temperatures \cite{LFM2010}.